-- 4. Maintain a state of the environment monitoring programme to monitor the state, trends and pressures relating to the coastal environment and where possible, make this available in easily accessible electronic forms. - Gather or collate information on the resources and values of the coastal environment of Taranaki - Develop and implement a monitoring, review and reporting programme to assess the effectiveness and efficiency of the Plan, including whether the objectives have been achieved. - Support, as and when appropriate, research and investigation into coastal management.
+- Consider the use of other economic instruments such as financial contributions, environmental enhancement grant funding and rates relief to maintain or enhance coastal values, including biodiversity values, historical and cultural values, public use and enjoyment, surf breaks (including the Significant Surfing Area), (49) and natural hazard management. - 3.
+Consider undertaking works and services to maintain or enhance coastal values, including biodiversity values, historical and cultural values, recreational use and enjoyment, surf breaks (including the Significant Surfing Area), (49) and natural hazard management. - 4.
+Maintain a state of the environment monitoring programme to monitor the state, trends and pressures relating to the coastal environment and where possible, make this available in easily accessible electronic forms. - 5.
+Gather or collate information on the resources and values of the coastal environment of Taranaki. - 5A Develop and implement spatial planning to achieve integrated management of the coastal environment, including the identification of sites and places with significant values, and, where appropriate, make this publicly available. ^{(55) (56) (61)} - 6.
+Develop and implement a monitoring, review and reporting programme to assess the effectiveness and efficiency of the Plan, including whether the objectives have been achieved. - 7.
+Support, as and when appropriate, research and investigation into coastal management.